k8ssandra/k8ssandra/docs/content/en/topics/ingress/traefik/k3d-deployment/_index.md

 Note the service type of `NodePort`.
 It is used here as it is the port _on the Docker container running Kind_ which is forwarded to our local machine.

-The `traefik.values.yaml` file relreferenced here is located in:
+The `traefik.values.yaml` file referenced here is located in:

 https://github.com/k8ssandra/k8ssandra/blob/main/docs/content/en/docs/topics/ingress/traefik/k3d-deployment/traefik.values.yaml